simpleangularcontrols/simpleangularcontrols/ch.jnetwork.sac-controls/projects/sac-bootstrap3/README.md

 ## Features not supported

 - Not all components are implemented in Bootstrap 3.
 - Bootstrap 3 only supports the sizing of controls and labels in horizontal forms.
-For this reason, sizing is not implemented.
-The property on the controls and in the ConfigurationService has no effect.